Lemon switchel (also called Haymaker's Punch) is a healthy and thirst quenching drink that tastes as good as it makes you feel.

 Switchel certainly has a lot going for it (1) it has a minimal ingredient list; (2) it takes minutes to make; and (3) is incredibly refreshing.
 Traditionally made with apple cider vinegar, ginger and a sweetener like molasses, honey or maple syrup it’s is remarkably thirst quenching on a hot day, especially when poured over ice.

-Beyond its thirst quenching abilities however, switchel offers additional benefits, like the anti-inflammatory power of fresh ginger root, and the blood sugar stabilizing and digestion enhancing effects of apple cider vinegar.
-Although not traditional, I like to add lemon juice and goji berries for and extra vitamin and anti-oxidant boost.
-(Did you know that ounce for ounce goji berries contain more vitamin C than oranges, more iron than spinach and more beta-carotene than carrots?)
+Although not traditional, I like to add lemon juice and goji berries for the lovely color and added flavor.
 You can use whatever sweetener you prefer, but I’m partial to a combination of raw honey with just a spoonful of molasses added for spice and mineral content.

 I find myself craving its tart, spicy and ever so slightly sweet flavor and will sip on a glass after meals to help with digestion or when I need a little boost of energy on a hot day or after a long walk.
 The ginger gives it a nice zing, while the apple cider offers a crispness and tartness that’s nicely balanced by just a touch of sweetness from the honey and a hint of spice from the molasses.

 Make a couple of bottles for yourself this week and you’ll see…